Jerez de la Frontera

 Culinary Culture Rooted in Sherry

-Effortless Access to Coast, Countryside, and Culture
+Access to Coast, Countryside, and Culture

 World-Class Equestrian Heritage

-Few animals are as closely tied to a nation’s identity as the Andalusian horse is to Spain – and nowhere is that legacy more alive than in Jerez de la Frontera.
-Bred in the region for centuries dating back to Roman times and once favored by European royalty, these elegant, powerful animals remain a living symbol of Andalusian pride.
+Few animals are as closely tied to a nation’s identity as the Andalusian horse is to Spain, and nowhere is that legacy more present than in Jerez de la Frontera.
+Bred here for centuries, with origins that predate Roman times, and later favored by European royalty, these elegant, powerful animals remain a lasting symbol of regional pride.
+In Jerez, this heritage is part of daily life.
+Horse-drawn carriages pass through the historic center, and during Feria and other festivals, the streets fill with riders in traditional dress.
+Jerez is home to the Royal Andalusian School of Equestrian Art, where horses are trained in precise, choreographed movements rooted in centuries-old practice.